aerogear/offix/docs/datastore/cli.md

 sidebar_label: Datastore CLI
 ---

-We provide a graphback plugin to generate required config for datastore.
+We provide a graphback plugin to generate required config for the DataStore.

 ## What is Graphback